jdgamble555/cs290-assignment3part2/README.md

 Evaluation
 ----------
-The test protocol for this will be manual.
+Your code must be compatible with: IE 10+ and Chrome, Firefox, Safari, Opera latest stable version The test protocol for this will be manual.
 A rough outline will be as follows:
 - Run the search with no filtering.
 - Naviage to one of the results by clicking the link.